Blade (1998 film)

-Blade is a 1998 American superhero film directed by Stephen Norrington and written by David S. Goyer, based on the Marvel Comics superhero of the same name created by Marv Wolfman and Gene Colan.
-It is the first installment in the Blade trilogy.
+Blade is a 1998 American superhero film directed by Stephen Norrington and written by David S. Goyer.
+Based on the Marvel Comics character Blade, it is the first installment of the Blade franchise.
 The film stars Wesley Snipes as the titular character with Stephen Dorff, Kris Kristofferson and N'Bushe Wright in supporting roles.
-In the film, Blade is a Dhampir, a human with vampire strengths but not their weaknesses, who together with his mentor Abraham Whistler and hematologist Karen Jenson, fights against vampires, namely the exceptionally vicious Deacon Frost.
+Blade is a Dhampir, a human with vampire strengths but not their weaknesses, who fights against vampires.

-Blade was released in the United States on August 21, 1998, and was a commercial success, grossing $70 million at the U.S. box office, and $60.2 million worldwide.
+Blade was released in the United States on August 21, 1998, and was a commercial success, grossing $70 million at the U.S. box office, and $131.2 million worldwide.
 Despite mixed reviews from film critics, the film received a positive reception from audiences and has since garnered a cult following.
-It is also hailed as one of Snipes' signature roles.
+It is also hailed as one of Snipes's signature roles.

-Blade was noted as a dark superhero film for its time, as well as being Marvel's first successful film and setting the stage for further comic book film adaptations.
-It was followed by two sequels, Blade II (2002) and Blade: Trinity (2004), both written by Goyer who also directed the latter.
+Blade was noted as a dark superhero film for its time, as well as being Marvel's first successful film.
+It was followed by two sequels, Blade II (2002) and Blade: Trinity (2004), both written by Goyer, who also directed the latter.
+Snipes reprised his role as Blade in the 2024 film Deadpool & Wolverine.